JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 Bessel functions are a very important concept in mathematics.
 They appear in the solution of the wave equation: the basic equation of acoustics.

-Here’s how the Bessel functions of the first kind look for orders from 0 to 3.
+Here’s how Bessel functions of the first kind look for orders from 0 to 3.

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/bessel_functions_first_kind.png", "Plot of Bessel functions of the first kind for orders 0 to 3.
 Their maxima do not exceed 1 and they are very similar to sines." %}
 _Figure {% increment figureId20250301  %}.
 Bessel functions of the first kind with orders 0 to 3.
-The argument $I$ can be the modulation index._
+In FM synthesis, the argument $I$ represents the modulation index._

-These are sine-like functions that are getting damped the higher the absolute value of the argument.
+These are sine-like functions that decrease in amplitude the higher the absolute value of the argument.
 You can also observe that Bessel functions of even orders are even (symmetrical with respect to the $y$-axis) and Bessel functions of odd orders are odd (symmetrical with respect to the origin of the $xy$-plane).

 What is more important, Bessel functions cross the value of 0 for many values of the argument $I$.
-It means that with for some modulation index values, some partials will have amplitude 0.
+It means that at particular values of the modulation index, some partials will have amplitude 0.
 As you remember, when we increase the modulation index, the spectrum gets wider but some partials may temporarily disappear.

 It’s hard to get a feeling for the meaning of the partials’ amplitudes equation (Equation 16) without any visuals.
-Thus, here you can see a plot of how the spectrum changes if we vary the modulation index $I$ value in the $[0, 20]$ range [Pluta2019].
+Thus, here you can see a plot of how the spectrum changes if we vary the modulation index $I$ in the $[0, 20]$ range [Pluta2019].

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/partials_amplitudes_in_3d.png", "A 3D visualization of the modulation index's influence on FM spectrum.
 The larger the modulation index the wider the spectrum.
 A single partial's magnitude follows a Bessel function of the first kind corresponding to its index" %}
 _Figure {% increment figureId20250301  %}.
 FM partials' amplitudes for various values of the modulation index.
 For a particular value of $I$, partials' amplitudes are represented by the cross-section of the plot along the partial index axis.
 After [Pluta2019]._

 How to read this plot?
 Say you want to see how the spectrum will look for a particular value of $I$, for example, 10.
 Then, find 10 on the $I$ axis on the right and mentally cross-sect the 3-dimensional spectrum along the partials’ axis.
 This cross-section is your sound’s magnitude spectrum at the modulation index 10.

+You can see what I mean on the figure below.

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/partials_amplitudes_in_3d_for_specific_modulation_index.png", "A cross-section of the 3D visualization of FM synthesis partials' amplitudes corresponding to the modulation index value of 10." %}
 _Figure {% increment figureId20250301  %}.
 FM partials' amplitudes if the modulation index equals 10._

-The above plot gives you the full insight into the spectrum of FM sounds.
+The 3D Bessel functions plot (Figure 24) gives you the full insight into the spectrum of FM sounds.
 You can go back to this plot over and over again to discover more and more properties of the FM spectrum.
 As you can see, it is completely frequency-independent; for each fundamental frequency, the partials behave identically.
 Of course, this plot does not take reflected frequencies into account but you can visualize them yourself 😉

 ## Extensions of simple FM